-Figure 5 The annual cycle of agriculture, for a normal year, in the Cuchumatán highlands unceasing coming and going of labour contractors and plantation agents getting out gangs of Indians for the Pacific coast."43 Some of Burkitt's remarks, phrased in his blunt but graphic style, are worth quoting at length.
+As early as 1913, the archaeologist-explorer Robert Burkitt observed at the town of Nebaj, in the Ixil country of the eastern Cuchumatanes, "an unceasing coming and going of labour contractors and plantation agents getting out gangs of Indians for the Pacific coast."
+Some of Burkitt's remarks, phrased in his blunt but graphic style, are worth quoting at length.
 He writes: